UweTrottmann/SeriesGuide/README.md

 SeriesGuide Show Manager
 ========================

-This GitHup repository hosts the code for the Android app SeriesGuide.
+This GitHub repository hosts the code for the Android app SeriesGuide.
 For more information and to download it, go to [Android Market](https://market.android.com/details?id=com.battlelancer.seriesguide).

 Contributing
 ------------